buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 1 hour

 You establish a telepathic link among up to eight willing creatures of your choice within range, psychically linking each creature to all the others for the duration.
-Creatures with Intelligence scores of -3 or less aren't affected by this spell.
+Creatures with Intelligence scores of -3 or less aren' \*\*t affected by this spell.
 Until the spell ends, the targets can communicate telepathically through the bond whether or not they have a common language.
-The communication is possible at any distance, though it can't extend to other planes of existence.
+The communication is possible at any distance, though it can' \*\*t extend to other planes of existence.

 **For each Magic Critical Success** obtained in the Magic Check, the duration increases by 1 hour.